 In principle, only crimes committed in Chile can be prosecuted before Chilean courts.
 There are only a few exceptions to this.
-The extra-territorial reach of Chilean criminal law is specifically regulated in the Code of Organisation of Courts (Código Orgánico de Tribunales), v gr.
-Instances include crimes committed abroad by Chileans against Chileans, if the offender returns to Chile without having been prosecuted abroad, and cases where bribes are accepted by Chilean public officials abroad or there occurs bribery of a foreign public official committed by a Chilean.
+The extraterritorial reach of Chilean criminal law is specifically regulated in the Code of Organisation of Courts (Código Orgánico de Tribunales), v gr.
+Instances include crimes committed abroad by Chileans against Chileans, if the offender returns to Chile without having been prosecuted abroad, and cases where bribes are accepted by Chilean public officials abroad or a Chilean bribes a foreign public official.

 In addition, most of the Chilean legal literature and jurisprudence understands that the Chilean state can prosecute crimes if the execution of a criminal act begins in Chile, even though its effects are felt in another country, or if the execution of a crime begins abroad but the consequences are felt in Chile.

 Traditionally, criminal liability in Chile has been conceived as a category applicable only to individuals as opposed to legal entities.
-However, in the context of Chile’s application to become a permanent member of the OECD, a political decision was made with Law No 20,393, which entered into force in 2009, introducing into the Chilean legal system the concept of corporate criminal liability.
+However, in the context of Chile’s application to become a permanent member of the OECD, a political decision was made with Law No 20,393, which was enacted in 2009, introducing into the Chilean legal system the concept of corporate criminal liability.
 Hence, as of 2009, legal entities may be investigated by the public prosecutor and be criminally sanctioned in cases where: